shirby/neaweb/who-we-are.md

 Geography
 ---------

-The Association is made up of 58 congregations.
-It extends geographically from Marinette in the north to Sheboygan in the south, and as far west as Waupun and Hancock. \[map?\]
+We are one of four Associations of the United Church of Christ in the state of Wisconsin.
+We are made up of 58 congregations, extending from Marinette in the north to Sheboygan in the south, and as far west as Waupun and Hancock.

-## Purposes

-The Association is part of the Wisconsin Conference of the United Church of Christ and exists in a covenant relationship with it and with the national setting of the United Church of Christ and local churches.

-The mission of the Association is to:

--   Promote Christian fellowship among its members

--   Provide leadership, training, and support for shared ministries of its local churches

--   Express concern for the welfare of local churches, their ministers, and members

--   Help those in difficult situations.

-### Authorization for Ministry and Standing of Local Churches

-In the United Church of Christ, these responsibilities are vested in Associations.
-The Northeast Association Committee on Ministry \[link to description of COM\], authorizes, oversees, and supports our pastors, churches, and commissioned ministers.

-### Current Priorities

-These are described in our current [Vision of Ministry](about:blank)

 Northeast Association United Church of Christ
 4459 Gray Road
 DeForest, WI 53532
 Phone: (608) 846-7880
 FAX: (608) 846-7881